All Episodes

 I grew up listening to Rush and evenings watching you in your much younger form.

-Uh I gotta hand it to you, you still got the great hair.
+You still got the great hair.

-Um, out of respect for the influence you have is kind of why I'm calling.
+Out of respect for the influence you have is kind of why I'm calling.

-Admittedly, you are you and Linda were really kind, and I appreciated that, but she was coming up short again and again, big or small examples.
+And I appreciated that, but she was coming up short again and again, big or small examples.

-And yesterday I was listening and offered a few good ones.
+Then yesterday I was listening and offered a few good ones.

-Before before you go any further, I've been doing this a long time.
+Kevin, before you go any further, I've been doing this a long time.

 You're reading.

-Why don't you just speak from your heart and tell me instead of reading to the audience, which is boring the hell out of all of us, why don't you just tell me, give me your examples that you think that I am hateful?
+Why don't you just speak from your heart and tell me, instead of reading to the audience, which is boring the hell out of all of us, why don't you just tell me, give me your examples that you think that I am hateful?

-I'm I'm not saying hateful, um, Sean.
+I'm not saying hateful, Sean.

-So let's say grandpa.
+So let's say Grandpa Bernard.

 Why don't you just speak from your heart?